jomefavourite/Blog-posts/ckfvmkpq80a76u9s1aehvfvpe.md

 .secondBtn {
   background: blue;
 }
 ```

-## Partials <span id="partials"></span>
+## Partials

 Here's another cool feature of Sass and it really brings maintenance to the table of using Sass.

 Just like you would create an `about.html` page on your website, linked to the default page `index.html`, you could also do something similar with Sass.

-In this case, the Sass file you want to be linked or imported to your main Sass file begins with _ (as in `_filename.scss`) and are not compiled until it's imported to the main stylesheet `style.scss` (which doesn't include the hyphen).
+In this case, the Sass file you want to be linked or imported to your main Sass file begins with \_ (as in `_filename.scss`) and are not compiled until it's imported to the main stylesheet `style.scss` (which doesn't include the hyphen).

 > Example is at the Modules Section.

-## Modules <span id="module"></span>
+## Modules

-This is when you have multiple partials (_filename.scss)'s and you want to bring them together into a single Sass file (style.scss) for it to be compiled into a CSS stylesheet.
+This is when you have multiple partials (\_filename.scss)'s and you want to bring them together into a single Sass file (style.scss) for it to be compiled into a CSS stylesheet.

 You might wonder, why break my files into parts (partials)?